CivicActions/agile-california/documentation/usds-checklist.md

 #### Answers to key questions

 1. Currently, most parents and case workers interact through phone calls or text messaging.
-More infrequently, they will use email.
+More infrequently, they use email.
-2. The most critical pain point which we heard from multiple parents was that they often had to call case workers multiple times, and often wait long periods of time without a response, in order to get vital information such as the visitation status of the child.
-These delays cause strife between the biological parent, foster parent, case worker, and the system.
-We heard that there was no clear method to escalate concerns in the case of an urgent need.
-Case workers complained about having too large of a workload and not having enough time to address concerns, and often getting the same request over and over again.
-We spent the bulk of our time creating and refining a messaging system with the ability to escalate messages in priority, to provide a paper trail showing when parents have contacted case worker in case of long delays in response times, and also give case workers the ability to point to previous responses so they don't have to duplicate replies.
+2. The most critical pain point for parents is that they often have to call caseworkers multiple times, waiting long periods of time without a response, to get vital information such as the visitation status of a child.
+These delays cause strife between the biological parent, foster parent, caseworker, and system.
+We learned that there is no clear method to escalate concerns in the case of an urgent need.
+Caseworkers, who often get the same request over and over again, complained about having too large of a workload and not enough time to address concerns.
+We spent the bulk of our time creating and refining a messaging system with the ability to escalate messages in priority, to provide a paper trail showing when parents have contacted caseworkers, and to give case workers the ability to point to previous responses so they don't have to duplicate replies.
-3. The power of this project lies in facilitating communication between an overburdened county employee and equally stressed biological and foster families, who we repeatedly heard were just trying "to do their primary job, which is take care of the children".
-This system would reduce the need for frequent calls made to case worker, without waiting to hear a response.
-A case worker could reply instantly, from wherever he or she may be, and even copy and paste answers to save time.
+3. The power of this project lies in facilitating communication between an overburdened county employee and equally stressed biological and foster families, who we repeatedly heard were just trying "to do their primary job," which is take care of children.
+This system would reduce the need for frequent parent calls to caseworkers.
+A caseworker could reply instantly, from wherever he or she may be, and even copy and paste answers to save time.
-4. Metrics that will indicate how well the service is working would be: reduced number of calls between case workers/parents, a good percentage of the number of families/case workers overall as site visitors, the number of returning visitors (to measure how many users must be finding the website/app useful), a low bounce rate (how many users abandoned the system), user surveys indicating overall satisfaction with the system, and user observation revealing that users are able to successfully navigate through the app and perform critical functions.
+4. Metrics to indicate how well the service is working would be: reduced number of calls between case workers/parents; percentage of the number of families/case workers overall as site visitors; number of returning visitors (to measure how many users must be finding the website/app useful); and bounce rate (how many users abandoned the system).
+Additionally, user surveys and further usability testing would provide qualitative information about whether users are able to successfully navigate through the app and perform critical functions.

 <a name="Play3"></a>
 ## Play 3